SantoshSrinivas79/tweetlord/README.md

   -h, --help              show help
 ```

+See more about the Twitter [Rate Limiting](https://developer.twitter.com/en/docs/basics/rate-limiting.html "Rate Limiting — Twitter Developers").

 Platform
 ==========
-tweetlord works great both on Windows and GNU/Linux systems, but the resulting `.xlsx` dump files look prettier when opened in MS Excel app rather than in LibreOffice (just IMHO, no holy wars required :fearful:).
+tweetlord works great both on Windows and GNU/Linux systems, but the resulting `.xlsx` dump files look prettier when opened in MS Excel app rather than in LibreOffice (*just IMHO, no holy wars required* :fearful:).

 Post Scriptum
 ==========